 The secret is starting to get out.
-The Cayman Islands, more routinely known for its outsized financial industry is fast becoming one of the world’s hottest- if you’ll pardon the pun – technology centres.
-It’s all down to the growing vibe in the tech sector as government incentives to attract fast growing technology companies to our shores has resulted in a sharp uptick in the number of job opportunities for experienced and qualified IT professionals .. from software developers and systems architects, right across to network engineers & IT sales.
+The Cayman Islands, more routinely known for its outsized financial industry is fast becoming one of the world’s hottest- if you’ll pardon the pun – technology centers.
+It’s all down to the growing vibe in the tech sector as government incentives to attract fast-growing technology companies to our shores has resulted in a sharp uptick in the number of job opportunities for experienced and qualified IT professionals .. from software developers and systems architects, right across to network engineers & IT sales.

 From the employer’s perspective, they are going to come across a number of suitable candidates but they will always be asking themselves if this person can make a go of things in Cayman I’d definitely suggest doing plenty of research about what life is like in the Cayman Islands and rope in any friends you have on Island to help give you that inside track.
 Essentially you will need to articulate why you want to make a life in the Cayman Islands and if you have kids, how you think they will settle in.
-In my opinion this is one of the biggest considerations so make sure you give this plenty of thought before an interview.
+In my opinion, this is one of the biggest considerations so make sure you give this plenty of thought before an interview.

-- Another aspect of how your responses to interview questions will be perceived is if you are asked about how you see your career progressing.
+Another aspect of how your responses to interview questions will be perceived is if you are asked about how you see your career progressing.
 When you are asked that question then you should really respond with an appreciation of the underlying technology scene here, which means don’t say you plan to be a manager at a major multinational tech company because those kinds of opportunities simply don’t exist here (for now at least.. who knows what the future may bring here!).

-- Finally, just a few words on presentation.
-Just because it’s a long distance video interview, don’t forget to put your best foot forward in terms of looking the part.
+Finally, just a few words on presentation: just because it’s a long-distance video interview, don’t forget to put your best foot forward in terms of looking the part.
 Be presentable and professional and show you mean business.

 You’ve come this far, now ace that interview and I’ll see you on the beach.